Gohar Muradyan

-Gohar Muradyan (October 28, 1957, Yerevan) is an Armenian philologist, translator.
-Doctor of Philology (1986), Doctor of Sciences (Philology) (2005).
-Senior Researcher at the Institute of Ancient Manuscripts in Yerevan, Armenia, head of the Department for the Study of Translated Literature.
+Gohar Muradyan (born October 28, 1957, Yerevan) is an Armenian philologist and translator.
+She is a senior researcher and head of the Department for the Study of Translated Literature at the Matenadaran in Yerevan, Armenia.

 Life

-Gohar Muradyan was born on October 28, 1957 in Yerevan.
-From 1969 to 1974 she studied at the English School No. 172 in Yerevan, 1974-1979 she studied at the Faculty of Philology of the Leningrad State University, 1979-1982 she did her Postgraduate studies at the Institute of Oriental Studies of Armenian National Academy of Sciences (scientific advisor academician Gagik Sargsyan).
-Since 1982, Muradyan has been working at the Matenadaran, since 1998 as Senior Researcher, since 2014 she is the Head of the Department of Study and Translation of Old Texts.
+Muradyan was born on October 28, 1957, in Yerevan.
+From 1969 to 1974 she studied at the English School No. 172 in Yerevan.
+From 1974 to 1979 she studied at the Faculty of Philology of Leningrad State University.
+From 1979 to 1982 she did her Postgraduate studies at the Institute of Oriental Studies of Armenian National Academy of Sciences; her dissertation advisor was academician Gagik Sargsyan.
+Muradyan has worked at the Matenadaran since 1982.
+She became a senior researcher there in 1998.
+In 2014 she became the Head of the Department of Study and Translation of Old Texts.

 She has published critical editions of texts, monographs and articles on old Armenian translations from Greek.